 Mesut Yilmaz has been described as an ardent secularist in the grand tradition of Atatürk.
 He has aggressively pursued privatization of the economy, and has worked to reform the tax code and the social security system.
 He has concentrated on resolving the Kurdish uprisings by PKK in Eastern Anatolia, and worked to reduce violence and improve Turkey's human-rights record.

-He's married and had two sons, but unfortunately one of them died in 2017.
-He speaks German and English.
+Mesut Yilmaz died on 30th of October 2020.
+He was married and had two sons, but unfortunately one of them died in 2017.
+He spoke German and English.